DenisBuserski/email-sender/README.md

 # Email sender

 ## What does the service do?
-The simple service email-sender reads a text file(Log), depending on the user's command, processes the file content and sends an email for the specified log.
+The simple service email-sender does specific checks, depending on the user's command, processes the result and sends an email for if it meets a predefined condition.

+Currently there are 3 cases:
+For Case 1 and 2 we are checking specifc text files(Logs).
 The files are read from [FileReader](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/FileReader.java), from there depending on the file, the log is processеd following a specific criteria.
 After a file is processed, a custom message is prepared and sent to the recipient email.
 All the email configuration(sender, recipient, host and etc.) can be seen [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/email/EmailConfiguration.java).
 In my case I used Outlook, so if you want to configure a different email supplier, you have to change that.

-The service can be extended by adding more cases, for other different log files.
-For each one of them you would need to have the file path, how the log will be processed, what message needs to be prepared and sent.

-Below you can find information for the 2 logs the service currently processes:

-### Log 1
+### Case 1
 [Log file](https://github.com/DenisBuserski/email-sender/blob/main/src/main/resources/logs-1.txt)

 [Log manipulator](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/logmanipulator/Log1.java)